 The Best Time to Visit Angkor Wat

-Between November and March, there’s low rainfall, and reliable sunshine but with those perks comes higher prices, and heavier crowds.
+Between November and March, there’s low rainfall, and reliable sunshine but with those perks comes higher prices and heavier crowds.
 Considered dry season, the ‘greeneries’, are not as lush, and the air can get dusty due to the dry earth.
 The ‘green season’ or ‘wet season’ (June-October) offers lighter crowds, lower prices and lush photogenic landscapes.
 Explore early to avoid afternoon showers.

 Angkor Wat Sunrise or Sunset Viewing

-Watching the sunrise at Angkor Wat is the most common choice, and one I highly recommend, but it does require waking up around 4:00am.
+Watching the sunrise at Angkor Wat is the most common choice, and one I highly recommend, but it does require waking up around 4:00 am.
 If waking up early isn’t your thing, you could watch the sunset at Phnom Bakheng instead.
-However, the later option is very crowded.
+However, the latter option is very crowded.
 But there is some good news recently.
 The hill at Phnom Bakheng became so popular over the recent year that the management team at Angkor, concerned about damage to the temple there, are restricting the maximum amount of visitors to 300 at a time.
 It’s an improvement, but still quite a lot of people.

 “The authority has also arranged places for tourists to see the sunset on the hill without going up to the temple”.
-There is an option for tourist to see sunset at Angkor on a hand-propelled gondola on the moat of Angkor Thom, accompanied with drinks.
+There is an option for tourist to see the sunset at Angkor on a hand-propelled gondola on the moat of Angkor Thom, accompanied with drinks.
 A great option for those wanting a calming retreat after a long day of temple trekking.